bjornmeansbear/lectureScripts/WhatIsSGD.md

 > “all design is ideological, the design process is informed by values based on a specific world view.”
 > — Anthony Dunne and Fiona Raby, _Design Noir: The Secret Life of Objects_

+Anthony Dunne and Fiona Raby write in their 2001 book Design Noir: The Secret Life of Objects that “all design is ideological, the design process is informed by values based on a specific world view.”
+If our world view is “the welfare of all life,” how does that shift what and how we graphic design?

 Anthony Dunne and Fiona Raby are proponents of “critical design,” design that “provides a critique of the prevailing situation through designs that embody alternative social, cultural, technical, or economic values.”

-If "all life flourishing" is not the goal of business, culture, and status quo design, Sustainable graphic design must be critical of current social, cultural, technical, AND economic structures.
-All life flourishing is not the traditional goal of business, culture, and design.
+Sustainable graphic design is not just design that helps people and our planet, but design that is also critical of existing social, cultural, technical, AND economic structures; since many of these things are harming all life, not helping them to flourish.

-The visual criteria for "formal goodness" or "beauty" are part of the systems we must be critical of.
+We judge graphic design on whether or not it is formally “good.”
+But, we use visual criteria for "formal goodness" or "beauty" are part of the systems we must be critical of.

-Contemporary formal goodness as adopted by business, government, and general society as “good” style evolved from late 19th through mid-20th centuries western art traditions.
+Contemporary formal goodness evolved from late 19th through mid-20th centuries western art traditions.

 > Mid-century modernism is so embedded in culture that the "rules" of graphic designing are just the "rules" of modernism.
 > — Jerome Harris

-Our purely formal concepts from Modernist Capitalism do not lead to all life flourishing (it's usually the opposite!).
+The formal concepts from Modernist Capitalism do not lead to all life flourishing (it's usually the opposite!).

 We need new criteria for what formal goodness or "beauty" now are for Sustainable visual output!